syshotdev/beginner-nixos-config/README.md

 nix --version
 export NIX_CONFIG="experimental-features = nix-command flakes"
 ```

+**Note:** home-manager is git sensitive.
+Do `git add .` in the commandline to make sure it understands
+your new files/changes

 - Run `sudo nixos-rebuild switch --flake .#computer` to apply your system and user configurations